Best things to do in Amsterdam according to the local blogger Anastasia Dudina

 By the way, this building at Pijlsteeg 31 is also a prototype of KLM Delfts blue house number 11.

 Even if you don’t have time to watch a movie, be sure to visit the cinema hall, which has preserved its antique interiors.
-It’s like stepping back in time—stunning and impressive!
+It’s like stepping back in time — stylish and impressive!
 You don’t need a ticket to enter the Pathé Tuschinski hall.
 (Reguliersbreestraat 26-34).

 It’s a lively, compact neighborhood nestled between Zeedijk and Geldersekade streets and Nieuwmarkt Square.
-What makes this place truly special isn’t just the vibrant coluors and enticing food smells.
+What makes this place truly special isn’t just the vibrant colours and exciting food smells.

 There is a story behind nearly every door here, from ‘t Aepjen cafe (Zeedijk 1), one of the oldest wooden buildings in Amsterdam, to the He Hua temple (Zeedijk 106-118) Buddhist temple.